owentechnologist/roach-semantic-lookup/README.md

 UPDATE llm_history SET llm_response='Toothpaste helps clean teeth and polish silver jewellry.' where prompt_text='what is toothpaste good for?';
 ```

-## Python-preparation Steps for running the samples on your dev machine:
+## Python-preparation Steps for running the project on your dev machine:

 1. Create a virtual environment: